 Show status of records required for resolution, including present and anticipated preservation.

 C6.4.10.6.
 Shipment Documentation.
-Any movement document or receipt, signed by a carrier representative, showing that the United State shipped or released materiel to a carrier for shipment to the country’s designated representative, constitutes evidence of shipment.
-Such documents generally show the quantity; National Stock Number (NSN); mode of shipment; date; Transportation Control Number (TCN); notice of availability number; bill of lading, parcel post insured, or registered number; addressee; vessel, voyage, or flight number (to the extent possible); and names of the shipper and carrier.
+Any movement document or receipt, signed by a carrier representative, showing that the United States shipped or released materiel to a carrier for shipment to the country’s designated representative, constitutes evidence of shipment.
+Such documents generally show the quantity; National Stock Number (NSN); mode of transport; date; Transportation Control Number (TCN); notice of availability number; bill of lading, parcel post insured, or registered number; addressee; vessel, voyage, or flight number (to the extent possible); and names of the shipper and carrier.
 This information is essential for adjudication of SDRs.
 If proof of delivery to a carrier is requested and the freight forwarder has not received the consignee copy of the bill of lading, then a duplicate of the appropriate documents establishing evidence of shipment is provided to the purchaser’s representative.

 C6.4.10.7.
 Defense Security Cooperation Agency Supply Discrepancy Report Review.
 DSCA reviews and approves or disapproves SDRs when the IA determines the USG is liable for correction and recommends use of FMS funds in excess of $50,000; or the SDR involves an issue likely to be raised to DSCA.
 When either of these criteria are met, the IA must submit a complete SDR package through its Headquarters which meets all documentary and analysis requirements in accordance with Table C6.T3.
 After Headquarters endorsement of the SDR package, the SDR package will be submitted to DSCA (Office of Business Operations, Financial Policy and Regional Execution Directorate, Financial Policy Division (OBO/FPRE/FP)).
 DSCA will make a final decision on the SDR within 60 days of receipt of the SDR package.